flerro/ews-cli-tools/Readme.md

 # EWS cli tools

 A set of command line utilities to interact with an exchange server, powered by the excellent [exchangelib](https://pypi.org/project/exchangelib/)

+Requirements:

+- bash
+- Python 3

 ## Quick start

-1. Clone the repo, create virtualenv and update configuration.
-On Ubuntu derivatives `python-dev` package is required.
+1. Clone the repo and create a virtualenv importing the `requirements.txt` file.
     ```
     git clone git@github.com:flerro/ews-cli-tools.git ews-cli
     cd ews-cli